 § 95114.
 Hydrogen Production

-The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart P of 40 CFR Part 98 (40 CFR §§98.160 to 98.168) in reporting emissions and other data from molecular hydrogen production to ARB, except as otherwise provided in this section.
-GHG emissions and output associated with hydrogen production must be reported separately from other emissions and output associated with a petroleum refinery.
+The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart P of 40 CFR Part 98 (40 CFR §§98.160 to 98.168) in reporting emissions and other data from molecular hydrogen production to CARB, except as otherwise provided in this section.
+GHG emissions and output associated with hydrogen production must be reported separately from other emissions and output associated with a petroleum refinery or biorefinery.

 (a) Definition of Source Category.
 This source category is defined consistent with 40 CFR §98.160(b) and (c).
 This category is further defined as a hydrogen production source that produces molecular hydrogen whether sold to other entities or consumed on-site.

-(b) CO₂ from Fossil Fuel Combustion.
+(b) CO₂ from Fuel Combustion.
 When calculating CO₂ emissions from fuel combustion under subpart C as specified at 40 CFR §98.162(b)-(c), the operator must use a method in 40 CFR §98.33(a)(1) to §98.33(a)(4) as specified by fuel type in section 95115 of this article.

 (c) Monitoring, Data and Records.
 For each emissions calculation method chosen under section 95114(b), the operator must meet the applicable requirements for monitoring, missing data procedures, data reporting, and records retention that are specified in 40 CFR §98.34 to §98.37, except as modified in sections 95114(h), 95115, and 95129 of this article.